w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Is data the new oil?

+The more data we have, the more analysis we can do (however, more data != smarter data)

-- There are several disciplines focusing on data (e.g., Data Science, Data Mining, Big Data)
+- There are several disciplines focusing on data (e.g., Data Science, Data Mining, Big Data, Business Intelligence)
 - In Europe (but now in many areas of the world), there can be problems related to privacy
     - When is it "right" to protect privacy?
     - When does it become a limit?

-Plus,

-- Acquiring data is a time-consuming, investment and knowledge-intensive process
+Acquiring data is a time-consuming, investment, and knowledge-intensive process

-- How much is *enough*?
+- How much data is *enough*?

 #

 Rule of thumb: *one in ten/twenty* [@chowdhury2020variable]

 > There is no set rule as to the number of variables to include in a prediction model as it often depends on several factors.
-The ‘one in ten rule’, a rule that stipulates for how many variables/parameters can be estimated from a data set, is quite popular in traditional clinical prediction modelling strategy (eg, logistic regression and survival models).
+The ‘one in ten rule’, a rule that stipulates how many variables/parameters can be estimated from a data set, is quite popular in traditional clinical prediction modeling strategies (e.g., logistic regression and survival models).
 According to this rule, one variable can be considered in a model for every 10 events

-## Public Datasets
+# Public Datasets

 We can get data mainly in two ways:

-1. By using publicly available data (datasets or databases) → someone collected them for us!
+1. By using *publicly available data* (datasets or databases) → someone collected them for us!
     - They can be free or for a fee
     - The quality of the data made available must be checked
-1. By acquiring a new set of data, but why?
+1. By *acquiring a new set of data*, but why?
     - It is not certain that public data well represent the problem we want to solve
     - We want to acquire specific data and thus generate specific expertise for the company (know-how)
     - We are forced to acquire data that due to their sensitive nature would not otherwise be available (privacy issues)